syncfusion-content/uwp-docs/uwp/Pivot-Client/Common/Layout-Customization.md

 ## Display mode

-By default, the SfPivotClient displays both the grid and chart components.
-To view any one of the required components or to view both in the SfPivotClient, the `DisplayMode` property is used.
+By default, the Pivot Client displays both the grid and chart components.
+To view any one of the required components or to view both in the control, the `DisplayMode` property is used.

 **Chart only**

-To view the pivot chart alone in the SfPivotClient, the `DisplayMode` property should be set to `ChartOnly` as specified in the following code snippet.
+To view the pivot chart alone in the Pivot Client, the `DisplayMode` property should be set to `ChartOnly` as specified in the following code snippet.

 {% tabs %}